k-ahn2/wps2/README.md

 - **Edits:** Edit messages and posts after sending
 - **User Registration:** New users are automatically registered upone connecting
 - **Push Notifications:** Send push notfications when there is new activity (if paired with the Packet Alerts app, currently via WhatsPac only)
-- **Packet Terminal:** Includes a traditional Packet Terminal for browsing the network
 - **Callsign Lookup:** Determine if a callsign is registered
 - **Name Change:** WPS distrbutes name updates when they change
 - **Last Seen Times:** See when users you have messaged were last connected